pawel-czernecki/splunk-basic-lab-docker/README.md

 # Splunk Basic Lab

-Simple basic lab setup containing Splunk ES, a universal forwarder, and several log generators.
+Simple basic lab setup containing Splunk Enterprise, a universal forwarder, and several log generators.
 Based on Docker.

 ## Instalation
 You need to have Docker installed, then clone the repository and run the containers with the command: